Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 Check out [Mongo collection Data Node configuration](../config/data-node-config.md#mongo-collection) for more details on how to config a custom document class.

+## Generic

+A _Generic_ data node has the read and the write functions defined by the user:
+-   When read from a generic data node, Taipy runs the function defined by *read_fct* with parameters defined by *read_fct_params*.
+-   When write to a generic data node, Taipy runs the function defined by *write_fct* with parameters defined by *write_fct_params*.

 ## In memory

 Since an _In memory_ data node stores data in RAM as a Python variable, the read / write methods are rather straightforward.